PostgREST/postgrest/docs/configuration.rst

   **In-Database** pgrst.db_pre_request
   =============== =================

-  A schema-qualified stored procedure name to call right after switching roles for a client request.
-This provides an opportunity to modify SQL variables or raise an exception to prevent the request from completing.
+  A schema-qualified stored procedure name to call right after the :ref:`tx_settings` are set.
+See :ref:`pre-request`.

 .. _db-prepared-statements: